zouppen/aoc-2024/log.md

 allowing to do the counting of sequences of four by using simple set algebra.
-First, valid pairs of (sequence, price) are produced, the map is generated with `flip const`, meaning the monkey's earlier sequence has precedence over later (since the scanning stops at first match) and then all maps are folded together using union with simple summing (`(+)` as the combining function).
-Then, we just find the highest value, and there's the answer, because the winning sequence wasn't required but the amount of bananas.
+First, valid pairs of (sequence, price) are produced, the map is generated with `flip const`, meaning the monkey's earlier sequence has precedence over later (since the the puzzle says the monkey stops at the first match) and then all maps are folded together using union with (`(+)` as the combining function (just sum the occurences).
+Because the winning sequence wasn't required but the amount of bananas, we just look for the highest value from the map, and there's your answer.

 Set algebra was indeed a very efficient approach.
 Run times: First part took 0.081 s and second part took 0.274 s.